You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 4. Plank Shoulder Taps (Elevated)

-Why it works: Strengthens your core, shoulders, and coordination without floor pressure.
+Why it works: Strengthens your core, shoulders, and coordination without putting pressure on the floor.

 How to do it:

-Place hands on a wall, bench, or elevated surface.
+Place your hands on a wall, bench, or any elevated surface.

-Walk feet back until body forms a straight line.
+Walk your feet back until your body forms a straight line.

-Gently brace core like you're hugging your belly button in and ribs down.
+Gently brace your core, as if you're hugging your belly button in and ribs down.

-Modifications: Begin on the wall for the most support and lower surface as strength improves.
+Modifications: Begin on a wall for maximum support, and lower the surface as your strength improves.

 Progression: Move to a bench, then eventually to the floor.